sir-angus-mac/bubstal_internship/README.md

 ### Happy Points:
-1. The "Download Now" button loads the immediately generated CSV file perfectly.
+✅ The "Download Now" button loads the immediately generated CSV file perfectly. <br />
-2. The "Save CSV" button works.
-The user can revisit and download the saved CSV files anytime.
+✅ The "Save CSV" button works.
+The user can revisit and download the saved CSV files anytime. <br />

 ### Improvements:
 1. The UX/UI can be improved.